doars/doars/packages/doars-morph/README.md

 # @doars/doars-morph

-Plugin that adds a morph directive which instead of setting directly to the innerHTML of an element morphs the DOM to the new structure.
+Plugin that adds a morph context and directive which instead of setting directly to the innerHTML of an element morphs the DOM to the new structure.

 ## Install